shiyuning/ReadNLDAS/README.md

    Note that W longitude is negative.

-   Alternatively, if you want to read a whole year`s forcing data, you can run
+   Alternatively, if you want to read a whole year's forcing data, you can run

    ~~~
    ./Read_NLDAS --year 2009 --lat 40.6125 --lon -78.1408